 Figure 8.
 Beginning a Traditional/Comprehensive Search.

-Next click on Search to see the results, of which 3041 citations were found (Figure 9a).
-In order to narrow these results to the most current and highest levels of evidence, use the filters that appear on the left-hand column.
-Scanning down the column you have choices related to Article types, Text availability, Publication dates, Species, and Show additional filters.
-Some of the additional filters include Languages, Sex, and Ages.
+Next click on Search to see the results, which result in finding 3483 citations (Figure 9a).
+To narrow these results to the most current and highest levels of evidence, use the filters that appear on the left-hand column.

 Figure 9a.
 Results of a Traditional/Comprehensive Search.